What do I need to create a business exit plan?

 Your accounting records

 When purchasing a business, your future buyer will likely want to see a few years’ worth of clear, reliable financial records and a financial analysis.
 Be sure to have all the paperwork ready.
-In doing so, you’ll also show your buyer that you are organised and that they are not walking into a messy business.
+In doing so, you’ll also show your buyers that you are organised and that they are not walking into a messy business.

 Your business processes

-This somewhat depends on your buyer, however it is likely in some way or another you’ll need to handover your business processes.
+This somewhat depends on your buyer.
+However, it is likely in some way or another, you’ll need to hand over your business processes.
 If you’re handing over to family or selling to employees, the handover might occur over a few years, therefore not needing a structured written business process – plus, you’d be selling to people who already have a good understanding of the business operations.
 However, if you’re selling externally/to the highest bidder, you’ll need to ensure they are crystal clear on business procedures.

 Business valuation

 Your business exit plan creation will need to include an up-to-date business valuation.
-Of course, you won’t know what you’re going to receive for your business until the sale date itself, however having an understanding of your business value will help you set realistic expectations and choose the right buyer when that moment comes.
+Of course, you won’t know what you’re going to receive for your business until the sale date itself, however, having an understanding of your business value will help you set realistic expectations and choose the right buyer when that moment comes.
 Also importantly, keeping on top of your business value will enable you to stay on track with business goals and objectives, always keeping value in mind.

-Expert guidance
+Expert Guidance